precisely/web/README.md

 `ENV` - determines which environment file is selected by `config/withenv`.
 Any package.json script which invokes serverless calls `withenv` first.

 `IS_OFFLINE` - used by `common.js` to generate settings for running the backend locally.
 This value is set automatically if `yarn sls offline` is invoked in `app-backend`.
-To point the client built with this flag set, the transpiled code will point at the local backend.
+To point the client at your local backend, build it with this flag set.

 ### AWS Accounts